GK2103/GK2103.github.io/README.md

 ##### Methodology:

 The project introduces a mobile fitness app with educational features, goal setting, and tracking, as upon research they had shown promising user engagement results (Consagoustech, 2023).
-By offering a reliable and engaging solution, "WeightLess" strives to combat global obesity.
 The App was implemented using Android Studios where XML was used for the Front End.
 The Backend used was mainly java for the functionality of the app and SQL for the database.

 Weight Less included many features: